somenath203/leadranker/README.md

 - ✉️ **Personalized Email Generation**: Create personalized emails for each lead directly within the app.
 - 📂 **CSV Export**: Download the list of developer leads as a CSV file for easy offline access and sharing.
 - 📋 **Dashboard**: View all the data created by the user in one place.
+- 🌗 **Light/Dark Mode Support**: Switch between light and dark themes for a better user experience.

 ---